pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 #             an error is reported
 #  - auto:    (default) automatically detects whether the schema is UTF-8 or
 #             GB-18030.
 An error is reported if the encoding is neither.
+#  - latin1： the schema files uses MySQL latin1 encoding, also known as Code Page 1252.
 #  - binary:  do not try to decode the schema files
 character-set = "auto"